haskellcamargo/js-real-world-functional-programming/README.md

 case of a loop where a side-effect wouldn't be expected.
 You don't need to use recursion most of the time.
 There is a lot of functions and compositions that you can use to achieve your logic.

+### Switch

+In functional programming, imperative structures do not exist. `switch` is intended to have effects and known to have a complex flux.

 ### Try

 Error handling shouldn't be handled by exceptions, but by either monads or promises.